apocalyptech/bl3-cli-saveedit/README.md

 Please keep the following in mind:

 - This app does not have any graphical interface.
 You must be on a commandline in order to use it.
+(A rudimentary web interface is available, though -- see below.)
 - The app has only very limited item-editing capability at the moment, which is restricted to:
   - Item Levels can be changed